Anthony Joshua vs Wladimir Klitschko

 In the post match press conference Anthony Joshua repeated his mantra

 ‘If you get knocked down eight times, you get up nine.
 That’s what life’s about’

-From the post match interviews and press conferences, Anthony Joshua acknowledged the impact that his actions will have on the current generation of boxers and the younger generations to come.
-Joshua’s awareness of the consequences of his actions and the impact it may have on younger generations is refreshing in a world where more and more ‘sportsmen’ are exposed for flouting the rules of their game or acting thoughtlessly in the public eye.
-Look no further than Joey Barton for the most recent example of a sportsman who was found incapable of acting in line with the rules of his sport and in doing so, became an ever poorer role model for younger generations.
+In his post match interviews, Anthony Joshua acknowledged his impact on the current generation of boxers and younger generations to come.
+Joshua’s awareness of the consequences of his actions and the impact it may have on younger generations is refreshing.
+More and more ‘sportsmen’ are seemingly exposed for flouting the rules of their game, or acting thoughtlessly in the public eye.
+Look no further than Joey Barton for the most recent example.
+Through their often thoughtless actions, players like Barton become an ever poorer role model for younger generations.

 No sooner had Anthony Joshua finished his post match interviews, opponents for his next fight were already being lined up.
 High profile heavyweights including Tyson Fury, Deontay Wilder or the mysterious Cuban southpaw Luis Ortiz could be on the cards.
-No matter who Joshua’s next opponent is, there is no doubt that Anthony Joshua demonstrated he was of the highest calibre of athlete on Saturday night.
+Whatever the result when Anthony Joshua’s next enters the ring, there can be no doubt that he is of the highest calibre of athlete.
 He has now defeated arguably one of the best current heavyweights in the world.
 The world of boxing better watch out…